mkropat/vim-tt/README.md

 - Integrates with your existing task list
 - Can auto-append a progress mark when the timer finishes
 - Configurable duration (and every other setting for that matter!)

+###  Why Vim?

+There are dozens of more polished timers out there.
+Many accessible via a website so you don't even have to install anything.
+Why try to shoehorn one into your text editor??

+Short answer: the task list.

+One aspect of the Pomodoro Technique is writing down the tasks you want to work on and then adding a checkmark each time you complete a work interval for a given task.
+Now… many people who use the Pomodoro Technique don't worry about task lists and checkmarks.
+That is perfectly fine IMO.
+If that describes you, then you probably won't get much mileage out of tt.vim.

+However, if you do like to keep a task list—and you have heard the gospel of Vim—then the idea of being able to maintain your task list using the best *modal* editor on the planet might appeal to you.
+Doubly so if you are already working in Vim all the time.

+Building a task timer in Vim offers one other big advantage—scriptability.
+It is easy to adopt a "productivity" method and stick with it for a few days.
+But making it work for you over the long term?
+The only time I ever make it work is when I adapt the system to my circumstances and needs. tt.vim tries to make it possible for you to do that.

 ## Installing